 The track to the Ruined Castle follows the line of an old shale railway, which used to haul shale from mines out near the Ruined Castle.
 You can also see coal on the ground at various points from other old mining operations in the area.
 The track passes into deep rainforest in the shadow of the cliffs, with giant tree ferns and coachwood abounding.
 After some distance the forest opens out with large eucalypts.

-About 2.5km along the trail you reach a junction, with a sign to the right to the Ruined Castle, and another noting that the track is in very poor condition.
+About 2.5km along the trail you reach a toilet on the left of the track, and a track junction, with a sign to the right to the rock formation known as the Ruined Castle.
 Head up this track.
 It climbs quickly up to a saddle, and then again to the top of the ridge, where it continues relatively gently to a large collection of rocky boulders.
 This is the Ruined Castle.

 It is fairly straightforward to climb to the highest of these, although some of the smaller ones require an exposed scramble or climb to reach the top.
 The scenery is superb, with 360 degree views of the Katoomba cliffs as far as Kedumba Walls and the Kings Tableland to the east, Mt Solitary, Lake Burragorang to the south and Narrowneck to the west.